-The bill CS/CS/HB 379 amends various sections of the Florida Statutes concerning securities regulation, focusing on definitions, exemptions, and filing requirements for securities issuers.
+The bill CS/CS/HB 379 amends various sections of the Florida Statutes concerning securities regulations, focusing on definitions, exemptions from registration, and filing obligations for securities issuers.
 It introduces new definitions such as "Branch manager," "General partner," and "Limited liability company," which clarify roles within the industry.
-The bill revises existing provisions regarding exemptions from registration and updates filing requirements under the Florida Invest Local Exemption law.
-It also specifies conditions for merger and acquisition brokers, introduces new provisions for the Securities Guaranty Fund, and outlines prohibitions against misrepresentations in securities transactions, all aimed at streamlining the regulatory framework while ensuring investor protection.
+The bill revises the conditions under which securities transactions are exempt from registration, particularly for privately held companies and institutional investors.
+It also updates filing requirements under the Florida Invest Local Exemption law, specifies operational conditions for merger and acquisition brokers, and introduces new provisions for eligibility for payment from the Securities Guaranty Fund, including fingerprint processing for certain individuals.

 Statutes affected: H 379 Filed: 517.0612, 517.0614, 517.0616, 517.075, 517.211, 517.315